-This is why the value added tax is also known as indirect consumption tax.
+This is why the value-added tax is also known as an indirect consumption tax.
 Since it is an indirect tax, it is essential to keep the records of each transaction where VAT is paid.
 The appropriate accounting of the tax paid and tax charged is vital for the businesses.

 Maintenance of Records

 Businesses will be required to keep records which will enable the authorities to identify the details of the business activities and review transactions.
 The specifics regarding the documents which will be required and the time period for keeping them will be communicated in due course.

 We at JCA guides about How to Calculation VAT in Dubai, For more information, Inquire us today.